sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

                 Finds a returns a level of the factor with a given name.
 If the factor has multiple levels with the same name, any one of them might be returned.
-The factor initialized with a sampling function does not support such function since it does not have levels.

                 Indexing a factor with `[]` is the same as calling the `get_level` method.